 There was once an American expatriate, who led a team of 150 employees in a multinational company in Singapore.
-In meetings, the expatriate would regularly speak up and interject in conversations as this is how he communicated where he came from.
+In meetings, the expatriate would regularly speak up and interject in conversations.
 Soon after, the expatriate realised that others remained silent.
-They felt uncomfortable to challenge him and he was perceived as self-centered.
+Perceived as self-centred, they felt uncomfortable to challenge him.

 There was once an Indonesia manager who met a European business partner for the first time.
 Wanting to impress and establish a relationship, the Indonesian manager adjusted their accent and became more outspoken.
-Because it was the European’s first visit to Indonesia, they felt welcomed and at ease in communication.
+Because it was the European business partner’s first visit to Indonesia, they felt welcomed and at ease in communication.
 However, the manager’s peers saw the manager as ingratiating and inauthentic.

 The art of life lies in a constant readjustment to our surroundings.

 The American expatriate wanted to show authenticity but was ineffective in the Singapore work culture.
-The Indonesian manager wanted to adapt to show hospitality but was misunderstood for being too eager and insincere.
+The Indonesian manager adapted to show hospitality, but was perceived as being too eager and insincere.

 Before we delve deeper into the balancing act of Adaptability and Authenticity, let’s explore what it means to be adaptable and authentic.